Florentine Delights and Tuscan Side-Trips

 With its distinctive castle turret and rustic stonework, this fortified "Old Palace" — Florence's past and present Town Hall — is a Florentine landmark.
 The highlight of the interior is the Grand Hall: With a Michelangelo sculpture and epic paintings of great moments in Florentine history, it was the impressive epicenter of Medici power.
 The richly decorated rooms of the royal apartments — though hardly the most sumptuous royal quarters in Europe — show off some famous art, creative decorative flourishes, and aristocratic curiosities.
 It's open very late in summer, making it a fine after-dinner sightseeing option.

 This place can be fun if you want a long, drawn-out event of a meal with a local crowd and smart-aleck service.
 The boss, Bobo, serves quality traditional food and lots of wine.
-While the food is good, there’s no pretense — it’s just a playground of Tuscan cuisine with “no romance allowed.”
+While the food is good, there's no pretense — it's just a playground of Tuscan cuisine with "no romance allowed."
 The music is vintage 1980s and can be loud.
-To gorge on a feast of antipasti (cold cuts, cheeses, a few veggies, and bruschetta), consider ordering fermami (literally “stop me”) — for a set price, Bobo brings you food until you say, “Fermami!”
-A couple can get fermami, desserts, and a nice bottle of wine for around €60 total.
-As this is a popular place, they say that reservations are “almost obligatory.”
+To gorge on a feast of antipasti (cold cuts, cheeses, a few veggies, and bruschetta), consider ordering fermami (literally "stop me") — for a set price, Bobo brings you food until you say, "Fermami!"
+A couple can get fermami for two, desserts, and a nice bottle of wine for around €60 total.
+As this is a popular place, reservations are generally necessary.

 According to legend, the martyred St. Minias — this church's namesake — was beheaded on the banks of the Arno in A.D.
 250. He picked up his head and walked here (this was before the #12 bus), where he died and was buried in what became the first Christian cemetery in Florence.
 In the 11th century, this church was built to house Minias' remains.
 Imagine this fine church all alone — without any nearby buildings or fancy stairs — a peaceful refuge where white-robed Benedictine monks could pray and work (their motto: ora et labora).
 The evening vesper service with the monks chanting in Latin offers a meditative worship experience — a peaceful way to end your visit.